GaijinEntertainment/daScript/doc/source/stdlib/detail/strings.rst

 .. |function-strings-to_char| replace:: Convert character to string.

 .. |function-strings-to_float| replace:: Convert string to float.
+In case of error returns 0.0

+.. |function-strings-to_double| replace:: Convert string to double.
+In case of error returns 0.0lf

 .. |function-strings-to_int| replace:: Convert string to int.
+In case of error returns 0

 .. |function-strings-to_uint| replace:: Convert string to uint.
+In case of error returns 0u

 .. |function-strings-to_int64| replace:: Convert string to int64.
+In case of error returns 0l

 .. |function-strings-to_uint64| replace:: Convert string to uint64.
+In case of error returns 0ul

 .. |function-strings-to_lower| replace:: Return all lower case string